-Procedure #9 assists analysts in determining whether the Appointed Actuary indicates that an Actuarial Report has been prepared which supports the findings expressed in the Actuarial Opinion.
+Procedure #9.
+Determine whether the Appointed Actuary indicates that an Actuarial Report has been prepared which supports the findings expressed in the Actuarial Opinion.
 In some cases, analysts may consider obtaining a copy of the Actuarial Report.
 The Actuarial Report is a confidential document that describes the sources of data, material assumptions, and methods used, and supports the Appointed Actuary’s opinion.
 The Actuarial Report generally includes relevant loss and LAE data triangles and discusses significant issues that affected the Appointed Actuary’s interpretation of the data.
 Examples of significant issues that may be discussed by the Appointed Actuary include changes in the following: management of the insurer, claims payment philosophy, the claims reporting process, computer systems, mix of business, contract limits or provisions, and reinsurance.
 While the Actuarial Report should not be filed with the Actuarial Opinion, the Actuarial Report is required to be retained by the insurer for a period of seven years and available for regulatory examination.
 The Instructions dictate certain elements that must be included in the Actuarial Report.
 In addition, the Actuarial Report must be signed and dated by the Appointed Actuary and must be consistent with the documentation and disclosure requirements of Actuarial Standard of Practice (ASOP) No. 41 – Actuarial Communications.

 Actuarial Opinion Summary

-The AOS is a confidential document that compares the Appointed Actuary’s estimates to the company’s carried reserves.
-The AOS procedures guide analysts through reviewing this document.
-The procedures should be supplemented with comments and questions as needed.

-Procedure #10 verifies the regulatory requirements for filing the AOS and the company’s compliance with the requirement.
+Procedure #10.
+Verify the regulatory requirements for filing the AOS and the company’s compliance with the requirement.

-Procedure #11 verifies that the AOS discloses required pooling information if the insurer is a member of an intercompany pooling arrangement.
+Procedure #11.
+Verify that the AOS discloses required pooling information if the insurer is a member of an intercompany pooling arrangement.

-Procedure #12 verifies that the AOS contains the required comparisons and that the amounts in the AOS reconcile with those in the Actuarial Opinion, Actuarial Report and Annual Financial Statement.
+Procedure #12.
+Verify that the AOS contains the required comparisons and that the amounts in the AOS reconcile with those in the Actuarial Opinion, Actuarial Report and Annual Financial Statement.
 Inconsistencies in reported values may indicate weak controls within the company.

-Procedure #13 verifies that the Appointed Actuary’s opinion implied by the comparisons in the AOS is consistent with the type of opinion rendered in the Actuarial Opinion.
+Procedure #13.
+Verify that the Appointed Actuary’s opinion implied by the comparisons in the AOS is consistent with the type of opinion rendered in the Actuarial Opinion.
 Analysts should note concerns regarding carried reserves that appear significantly low relative to the Appointed Actuary’s estimate(s).

-See the above discussion for guidance on evaluating the comparison between the Appointed Actuary’s estimates and the company’s carried reserves.
+Parts A, B, C and D of Section 5 of the AOS call for a comparison that can be presented in a simple table.
+Regardless of how the information is presented, the intention is to translate for the regulator the qualitative/subjective opinion regarding “reasonableness” into a quantitative/objective financial comparison.

+Parts A and B require the Appointed Actuary to compare his/her point estimate and/or range of estimates (whatever is calculated), to the carried loss and LAE reserves.
+The Appointed Actuary must compare these estimates on both a net and gross of reinsurance basis.
+The carried amounts should agree with the amounts presented in Exhibit A of the Actuarial Opinion and the Annual Statement.
+Analysts should note that the amounts provided in the AOS are commonly presented as combined loss and LAE amounts (Exhibit A of the Actuarial Opinion, lines 1 and 2 for net and lines 3 and 4 for direct and assumed).
+If the amounts do not agree, this could be an indication of weak controls within the reserving or financial reporting process of the company.
+Discrepancies that are not adequately explained by the Appointed Actuary require follow up.

+If the Appointed Actuary issues a “reasonable” opinion, the comparisons in the AOS will likely be described by one of the following three situations.
+The tables in these illustrations show both point and range estimates by the Appointed Actuary.
+The Appointed Actuary is not required to calculate both, but regulators expect Appointed Actuaries to report whatever is calculated.
+A small percentage of Appointed Actuaries calculate a range only.